Should I buy it?

 Top things that go wrong

 - Fin-nipping risk in typical community layouts.
-Fin-nipping risk toward long-finned or slow tank mates when the school is understocked, bored, or kept in a tank too short to spread out in.
+Will nip long fins or slow fish when the school is too small, bored, or kept in a short tank.

 - Group welfare — not a solo display fish.
 Plan at least **8** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-- 3.Less fragile than cardinals and brighter than rummies, but stronger nipping behaviour means no long-finned tank mates.
+- 4.Less fragile than cardinals and brighter than rummies, but stronger nipping behaviour means no long-finned tank mates.
 A school of eight or more in a planted 80L holds the nipping internal to the species.

 About this species